smorin/vagrant-flow/README.md

 Vagrant Plugin allows for a better ansible flow.
 It generates ansible inventory files to easily prepare to run ansible playbooks

+- This is part of [NeverwinterDP the Data Pipeline for Hadoop](https://github.com/DemandCube/NeverwinterDP)

 ## Installation